-The Mold Avoiders Facebook group is designed for those who are working to recover their health from mold-related illness issues by using the mold avoidance approach developed by Erik Johnson.
+The Mold Avoiders standalone forum and the Mold Avoiders Facebook group are designed for participation by individuals who are working to recover their health from mold-related illness issues by using the mold avoidance approach developed by Erik Johnson.

-It is presented by the Mold Avoiders organization, which is a spin-off from Paradigm Change and run by Lisa Petrison.
+These discussion resources are presented by the Mold Avoiders organization, which is a spin-off from Paradigm Change and headed by Lisa Petrison.

 General information about Mold Avoiders may be found in this Paradigm Change blog article.